 EDGE Therapeutics, Inc. (“EDGE”) is a clinical-stage biotechnology company that discovers, develops and seeks to commercialize novel, hospital-based therapies capable of transforming treatment paradigms in the management of acute, life-threatening critical care conditions.
 Our initial product candidates target rare, acute, life-threatening neurological and other conditions for which we believe the approved existing therapies, if any, are inadequate.
 To do this, EDGE conducts clinical studies to assess the safety and efficacy of our investigational medicines, which may allow us to obtain the necessary regulatory approvals and provide patients with broader access to these medicines.

 EDGE believes that participating in clinical studies is the best way for patients to access medicines prior to approval.
-In some circumstances when a clinical study is not possible, the Food and Drug Administration (“FDA”) has provided a method for patients with serious diseases or conditions to seek special access to investigational medicines.
+In some circumstances when a clinical study is not possible, in the United States, the Food and Drug Administration (“FDA”) has provided a method for patients with serious diseases or conditions to seek special access to investigational medicines.
 This access to investigational medicines is often referred to as expanded access or compassionate use.
 Because of the type of diseases and medications EDGE studies and the need to focus development efforts on clinical studies that could support regulatory approval, and/or because an FDA approved therapy already exists, EDGE generally will not provide access to its investigational medicines via expanded access or compassionate use.
-However, EDGE is willing to evaluate requests for such access in the United States from qualified physicians, based on the following factors:
+However, EDGE is willing to evaluate requests for such access from qualified physicians in the United States and other regions as appropriate, based on the following factors:

 - Whether the disease or condition is serious or life-threatening.